kociumba/krobe/README.md

 # krobe

-krobe is a cli app that aims to make collecting data about open and active connections easy.
+krobe is a CLI app that aims to make collecting data about open and active connections easy.

-It is a small, native executable that works on Windows(linux in early support) without any dependencies, using raw platform apis and odin standard library.
+It is a small, native executable that works on Windows (Linux in early support) without any dependencies, using raw platform APIs.
 As a result, the executable size is kept tiny, around ~650kb on windows and ~330kb on linux.

-Right now, krobe supports TCP/UDP IPv4 connections only (it's the most commonly used type for any type of data exchange)
+Currently, krobe supports TCP/UDP IPv4 connections only (it's the most commonly used type for any data exchange)

 To build krobe yoursefl, you need the following prerequisites on your system:

-- windows specific dependencies:
+- Windows specific dependencies:
   - Visual Studio Build Tools
   - PowerShell (5.1 or higher)

-- linux specific dependencies:
+- Linux specific dependencies:
   - c/c++ build tools(gcc, g++, ar)
   - any bash compatible shell